 Design Constraints

 The restraints of this system are as follows: cost, disguise, hardware capability, and access to pure sound.
 The quality and amount of hardware we use will affect the cost and the appeal to the customer conversely.
 Hardware such as a data acquisition board, which would increase quality of data and assist in data processing, were removed from the system design due to cost constraints.
 The microphone arrays purchased for the system will be the majority of the budget.
 With regards to disguise, the purpose of the Audio Surveillance System is to replace traditional video surveillance with audio surveillance to make surveillance more discreet and cost effective.
 Using small hardware and being able to place it around a room in a discreet way will limit the hardware we can use and the arrangement of the microphone arrays.
 Hardware capability will determine how accurate the visualization of the sounds in a room can be.
-The microphone arrays’ ability to determine the strength and direction of sound accurately will affect the accuracy of the system.
+The ability of the microphone arrays to determine the strength and direction of sound accurately will affect the accuracy of the system.
 Lastly, to test the design and provide data for the machine learning software to differentiate between sounds, pure sounds will have to be provided to the system.
 The physical ability to access pure sound is a constraint that will limit the accuracy of our system.

 Future Contingencies